MicrosoftDocs/bot-docs/articles/bot-service-channel-additional-channels.md

 ## Currently available adapters

-A complete list of available adapters can be found [here](https://botkit.ai/docs/v4/platforms/).
+See [Platform Adapters](https://botkit.ai/docs/v4/platforms/) for complete list of available adapters.
 You'll notice some channels are available also as an adapter, and it's up to you when to use a channel versus an adapter.

 ### When to use an adapter